meltano/meltano/docs/src/_concepts/project.md

 * SQLite
 * MS SQL Server

-PostgresSQL and SQLite are supported out of the box, while the MS SQL Server requires installing Meltano with the [`mssql` extra](/guide/advanced-topics#installing-optional-components).
+PostgresSQL and SQLite are supported out of the box, while MS SQL Server requires installing Meltano with the [`mssql` Python extra](/guide/advanced-topics#installing-optional-components).

 Support for other databases is planned: